bravo-2018/Assessments/Week-4.md

 #### 6. How do you feel about testing right now?
 What potential pros/cons/barriers/advantages do you see to implementing BDD in your own code?

 //Your Answer

+Behavior Driven Development - write a test to describe the behavior of your program, then test your code to see if it meets your test.

+Pros -
+test coverage, confidence when you are refactoring your code. written in language that non-developers can read (reads like plain english)

 //Googled Answer